mpv-player/mpv/DOCS/man/input.rst

     Go to the previous entry on the playlist.

     weak (default)
-        If the first file on the playlist is currently played, do nothing. force
+        If the first file on the playlist is currently playing, do nothing. force
-        Terminate playback if the first file is being played.
+        Terminate playback if the first file is currently playing.

 ``loadfile "<file>" [replace|append|append-play [options]]``
     Load the given file and play it.